Yum! Krispy Kreme releases summer-themed doughnut flavors

 Summer inspired doughnuts coming your way.
 Don't miss Strawberries & Kreme and Banana Pudding, here for a limited time at participating locations. pic.twitter.com/nW8umeUQjy— Krispy Kreme (@krispykreme) June 20, 2018

-The Strawberries & Kreme Doughnut is packed with both strawberry filling and Kirspy Kreme's famous KREME filling.
+The Strawberries & Kreme Doughnut is packed with both strawberry filling and Krispy Kreme's famous KREME filling.

 It's topped with a fruity strawberry icing and a decorative swirl.